The Best Handyman Insurance Companies

 The policy emphasizes the on-site aspect of service contract work, covering mobile equipment, claims reported after a job is completed, business personal property, and more.
 It also provides basic general liability and commercial property coverage, but does not offer commercial auto insurance or workers’ compensation, which would have to be purchased separately.
 Tailored to industry-specific risks, State Farm’s artisan and service contractor insurance bundles a number of protections into a single plan, saving you the trouble of having to purchase each independently.

-Recently launched, State Farm’s “Personal Price Plan” feature is another reason to consider the provider, especially if budget is a priority.
+State Farm’s agent-guided policy customization is another reason to consider the provider, especially if budget is a priority.
 Working with a local State Farm agent, customers can customize their plan to fit their budget thanks to bundling and discounts.
-State Farm continues to uphold its high credit ratings, having received an A++ from AM Best and an AA from Standard & Poor’s.
+State Farm continues to uphold its high credit ratings in 2026, maintaining an A+ (Superior) from AM Best and an AA from Standard & Poor’s.
+State Farm received a JD Power rating of 698 out of 1000 in the 2025 small commercial insurance study and maintained a commercial market share of approximately 1.3%.

-While State Farm’s website is easy to navigate, the company does not offer full online services like some of its competitors.
-Small business owners, for example, will still have to connect with a local agent in order to receive a quote and build their insurance plan.
+State Farm’s website is easy to navigate, but the company does not offer full online services like some of its competitors.
+While many small business owners can now receive quotes online in select states, others may still need to connect with a local agent to build a customized insurance plan.
 The company does, however, offer a convenient mobile app that allows you to manage your policy, control payments, and file claims on the go.
 Though not all of State Farm’s services are accessible online yet, it’s clear that the company is investing in online access and continuing to improve in this area.

 The combination of State Farm’s stellar reputation and packaged policy offerings specific to service contractors makes the company our pick for having the best bundled insurance option for handymen.